 He has received commissions from many organizations including Amnesty International USA, the Fromm Music Foundation, the Koussevitzky Music Foundation, the Kronos Quartet, the Manhattan String Quartet, the Lydian String Quartet, the Hawthorne String Quartet, the Formosa Quartet, the Artaria Quartet, Apple Hill Chamber Players, the American Jazz Philharmonic, Boston Modern Orchestra Project, the Boston Landmarks Orchestra, the Civic Symphony Orchestra of Boston, the Pro Arte Chamber Orchestra of Boston, the Boston Classical Orchestra, the New Jersey Symphony Orchestra, the Omaha Symphony Orchestra, and the Saint Paul Chamber Orchestra.

 Ten of his early works originally published by Margun Music Inc. are now available at G. Schirmer Inc./Associated Music Publishers.
 The rest is self-published under the moniker, Departed Feathers Music - a BMI affiliate.

 Compact disk recordings of his music are available on Nonesuch, Koch International Classics, Arsis Audio, MCA Classics, BMOP Sound and GM Recordings.

-Self-produced studio recordings of his music are available for digital download @ iTunes, Amazon MP3, bandcamp, SoundCloud, Spotify, Tidal, Apple Music, Google Play, etc.
+Self-produced studio recordings of his music are available for digital download @ bandcamp, iTunes, Amazon digital music, SoundCloud, Spotify, Tidal, Apple Music, YouTube, Deezer, etc.